qteatime/crochet-docs/reference/system/structure/introduction.rst

 Here we tell Crochet that we have some intention of showing text on the screen, and later we can ask Crochet to do so by performing this: ``perform display.show("Hello")``.
-But *how* Crochet actually goes about performing it is defined elsewhere.
+But *how* Crochet actually goes about performing it is defined elsewhere, through handlers:

+    handler show-on-transcript with
+      on display.show(Text) do
+        transcript show: Text;
+        continue with nothing;
+      end
+    end

 Effects are certainly one of the more difficult parts of Crochet.
 And so they get their own chapter, which explains, in depth, why they're important, how